What Exactly Is Influencer Marketing?

 What Is the Importance of This Marketing Approach?

-Before advances in technology, planned broadcasting on TV and radio was pretty much the only way customers were exposed to advertising, and it was one of the main ways brands were promoted to the general public.
+Before advances in technology, planned broadcasting on TV and radio was pretty much the only way customers were exposed to advertising.
+As a result, this was one of the main ways brands were promoted to the general public.
 With the rise of technology and the popularity of social networks like Instagram, Twitter, Facebook, LinkedIn, Twitch, YouTube, and most recently, TikTok, people are more connected than ever.
 Customers now have almost unlimited freedom and choice when it comes to what information they want to access.
 This poses a challenge to businesses.
 As information spreads across many different platforms, it gets harder and harder to reach potential customers.

 What to Keep an Eye Out For